 - 1. Students shall receive weighted grade points corresponding to the level of the course taken. - 2.
-A GPA is determined mathematically using all grades earned for which a student receives credit.
-GPA will exclude summer school, night school, credit-by-exam, correspondence courses, and courses taken for acceleration, home school courses, dual credit (not taught at CHS), and foreign study. - 3.
-The GPA is based on high school courses taken in grades 9-11 and the first five six-weeks grading periods of the senior year. - 4.
-Weighted grades points earned through another accredited institution will be accepted and awarded only for courses designated as Pre-AP/AP in Crosby ISD.
+The District shall include in the calculation of class rank only grades earned for high school credit in the following subjects: English, mathematics, science, social studies, languages other than English, and Economics. - 3.
+GPA will exclude summer school, night school, credit-by-exam, correspondence course with or without prior instruction, courses taken for acceleration, home school courses, Crosby Crossroads Academy, foreign study, and dual credit not offered at CHS (unless approved by campus principal). - 4.
+The GPA is based on high school courses taken in grades 9-11 and the first 9-week grading periods of the senior vear. - 5.
+Weighted grades points earned through another accredited high school institution will be accepted and awarded only for courses designated as Pre-AP/AP in Crosby ISD.
 A grade point scale can be obtained from the CHS Academic Planning Guide.